dart-lang/samples/package_constraint_solver/README.md

 ## Usage

 A constraint satisfaction problem (CSP) can be used to model problems where a solution must be found to satisfy one or more constraints.
 Examples of such a problem include event scheduling, or map coloring.

 A CSP framework is a set of _variables_ that can be assigned within a range called a _domain_.
-For example, If we are cooking dinner for three guests , we would define them as variables that can be assigned a meal:
+For example, If we are cooking dinner for three guests, we would define them as variables that can be assigned a meal:

 ```dart